joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/us/politics/100000010074825/intelligence-officials-hearing-house-signal.html

 **Alabama lands Jorden Edmonds, Tide's first 5-star commit in 2026 class**\
-`Edmonds — the No. 27 player nationally, according to the 247Sports Composite — is the No. 1-ranked cornerback in the country`\
+`Edmonds — the No. 27 player nationally, according to the 247Sports Composite — is the No. 1-ranked cornerback in the country.`\
 https://nytimes.com/athletic/6233658/2025/03/26/alabama-jorden-edmonds-commitment/

 **4 Shattering Romance Novels With Glorious Payoffs**\